MihaelIsaev/FluentQuery/README.md

 | .select(count: \Car.id) | DISTINCT "Car".id |
 | .select(count: someAlias.k(\.id)) | DISTINCT "some_alias".id |

-_Yeah-yeah in the future I have to add all available aggregate functions, and also json functions._
+_Yeah-yeah in the future I have to add all available aggregate functions(almost done), and also json functions._

 _BTW, read about aliases below_